momentohq/public-dev-docs/docs/topics/develop/api-reference/index.md

 ## Topics methods

 ### Subscribe
-This method subscribes to a topic to receive new values with a stateful connection.
+This method subscribes to a topic to receive subscription events with a stateful connection.

+Depending on the language, you may use a callback function or an iterator to receive new subscription events, such as items, heartbeats, and discontinuities:
+- Items include a string or byte message, topic sequence number, and a unique token identifier if one is present ([learn more](https://www.gomomento.com/blog/momento-topics-just-got-more-secure-introducing-embedded-token-identifiers)).
+- Heartbeats indicate that the connection is still active.
+- Discontinuities indicate that there was an interruption in the subscription and some messages may have been skipped.

 | Name            | Type            | Description                                   |
 | --------------- | --------------- | --------------------------------------------- |